stellar/soroban-quest--pioneer/README.md

 You have enough pre-installed to write, debug, test, build, and deploy Soroban smart contracts from right within this Gitpod workspace.
 We even have an example contract ready for you to look through in the `quests/0-hello-world/` directory.

-### Check out the Makefile

-You may have noticed the `Makefile` present in this repository.
-In it, there are comments explaining all the pre-configured build rules.
-To get started quickly, you can simply run `make`, `make build`, or `make test` from within your root workspace directory.

 ## Soroban CLI